 On 25 January 2019, the Group announced its new strategic plan for the next six-year period from 2019 to 2024.
 It added that it was in the process of appointing financial advisors to explore various options to maximise value for shareholders.
-This exercise was expected to be completed by the fourth quarter of 2019.
+This exercise was completed in the fourth quarter of 2019.